ReactionMechanismGenerator/RMG-Py/documentation/source/users/cantherm/input.rst

     }

 The table below shows which model chemistries have atomization energy corrections (AEC), bond corrections (BC), and spin orbit corrections (SOC).
-It also lists which atoms types are available for a given model chemistry.
+It also lists which elements are available for a given model chemistry.

 ================================================ ===== ==== ==== ====================